pflynn157/compiler-collection/stages/Readme.md

 Timeline:
 * Stage 1- initial snapshot with testing in place, a new standard library, and significant changes and upgrades are made.
 Still language compatible with Tiny Lang.
+* Stage 2- Snapshot with working LLIR and AS built-in- partially working complete toolchain